Redemption: Kickboxer 5: Plot

 Negaal is a South African former kickboxer turned promoter who is gearing up to start his own kickboxing organization.
-When American champion David Sloane refuses to join, Negaal sends his men Moon, Bull, and Pinto to eliminate David.
+When American champion David Sloane refuses to join, Negaal sends his Henchmen Moon, Bull, and Pinto in Los Angeles California to eliminate David.
 David manages to break Moon's leg but is ultimately killed by Bull and Pinto.

 Matt Reeves is a former kickboxer turned martial arts teacher.
 As a friend of David's, he is shocked to learn of his death.
 That night, his one-time student Johnny Styles is competing for the now vacant United States Championship.
 When Johnny wins the title, he is approached by Moon, Bull, and Pinto to join the Negaal Kickboxing Federation.
 Johnny decides to meet with the trio, but Matt is suspicious.
 When his friend Charlie informs him that the three men also talked to David just two days before he was found murdered, Matt races to find Johnny.
 Johnny refuses the offer from Negaal and is forced to fight Bull and Pinto, who overwhelm him and break his back.
-Matt arrives to fend them off, but he is too late to help Johnny.
+Matt arrives to fend them off, and takes Johnny to the hospital.

 When Negaal gets word of what has happened, he wants Matt dead.
 Bollen, Negaal's right-hand man, recruits Paul Croft, a former member of Negaal's organization who is freed from prison on the condition he kills Matt.
 That night, Matt is confronted by Paul, who, instead of killing him, warns him about Negaal.
 Matt decides to head to Johannesburg, South Africa to find Negaal.
 Paul finds out Matt is on the plane, and the two end up sitting next to each other.
 When they arrive at the airport, Moon is awaiting Paul, who hides Matt in an attempt to prove he did his job.
 However, Paul attempts to escape and is confronted by Negaal's thugs until Matt arrives to help.
 Shocked by the turn of events, Moon escapes as do the thugs.
 Matt and Paul part ways, and when Matt finds an address, he goes there to find a regular shop.
 When he asks the shopkeeper about Negaal, Bollen just happens to be there, and both he and his men attempt to go after Matt.
 Returning the favor from the airport incident, Paul arrives to help Matt.
 It is also revealed that it was Bollen who sent Paul to prison in the first place, and Paul wants revenge.
 The duo fight off the thugs, but then find themselves arrested for causing trouble at the shop when Bollen forces the shopkeeper to rat on them.